rkelson/metadata-asset-tracking-tool/metadata/cadastre/utah-parcels.md

 ### What is the purpose of the dataset?

 These data represent UGRC's ongoing efforts to compile statewide parcels following the passage of [HB113](https://le.utah.gov/~2005/bills/hbillenr/HB0113.htm) in 2005.
-Parcel data is used in a variety of contexts, including public safety, economic development, transportation, planning, and the provision of public services.
+Parcel data are used in city planning, economic development, transportation, public services, and many other areas.

 ### What does the dataset represent?